sigp/lighthouse/book/src/api-lighthouse.md

 The endpoint will return immediately.
 See the beacon node logs for an indication of progress.

-### `/lighthouse/database/historical_blocks`

-Manually provide `SignedBeaconBlock`s to backfill the database.
-This is intended for use by Lighthouse developers during testing only.

 ### `/lighthouse/merge_readiness`
 Returns the current difficulty and terminal total difficulty of the network.
 Before [The Merge](https://ethereum.org/en/roadmap/merge/) on 15<sup>th</sup> September 2022, you will see that the current difficulty is less than the terminal total difficulty, An example is shown below:
 ```bash